arkhi/11ty-recipes/_src/recipes/012-create-a-collection.md

 authorUrl: https://twitter.com/wjonthomas
 ---

-**Collections** allow you to create a single data set out of multiple pieces of data, and loop over them so you can output them them in different ways.
+**Collections** allow you to create a single data set out of multiple pieces of data, and loop over them so you can output them in different ways.
 A common use for collections might be to display a list of blog posts.
 The Eleventy documentation [goes into great detail on collections](https://www.11ty.dev/docs/collections/), so let's just look at the most basic way you can create your first collection.

 ### Prerequisites